magento/devdocs/guides/v1.0/m2devgde/view/template-engine.md

 ---
 layout: howtom2devgde_chapters
-title: Working With the Template Engine
+title: Template engine
 ---

 <h1 id="m2devgde-temp-eng">{{ page.title }}</h1>

 <p><a href="{{ site.githuburl }}m2devgde/view/template-engine.md" target="_blank"><em>Help us improve this page</em></a>&nbsp;<img src="{{ site.baseurl }}common/images/newWindow.gif"/></p>

 <h2 id="m2devgde-temp-eng-over">Overview</h2>
 A template engine is a mechanism for rendering HTML output from templates associated with page layout blocks.
 The Magento template rendering subsystem can support multiple template engines, including the default PHP-based engine for processing PHTML templates.

 This article describes the design of the Magento template rendering subsystem and the implementation of the default template engine, and provides instructions on how to add a custom engine to support templates other than PHTML.

 <h2 id="m2devgde-temp-eng-role">Role of the Magento Template Engine in Rendering HTML Output</h2>
 A template engine is invoked during page layout processing.
 Any page layout is a hierarchy of containers, which are placeholders for content, and blocks, which actually generate content.
 Each block corresponds to a certain Magento PHP class.

 All block classes are inherited from either <code>Magento\Framework\View\Element\AbstractBlock</code> or <code>Magento\Framework\View\Element\Template</code> (which in its turn is inherited from <code>AbstractBlock</code>).